carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 {: .language-groovy }

-Or more commonly the input file name can be defined dynamically by defining the input name as a Nextflow variable, `sample`, as shown below:
+Or more commonly the input file name can be defined dynamically by defining the input name as a Nextflow variable, `sample`, and referenced in the script using  `$sample` syntax as shown below:

 ~~~
 reads = Channel.fromPath( 'data/yeast/reads/*.fq.gz' )